 As described in the DEIS, and pursuant to an agreement between the Site's previous owners (MBIA), the Natural Resources Defense council (NRDC), and Riverkeeper, Inc., a conservation easement (the "Conservation Easement") between MBIA as grantor and the Westchester Land Trust, Inc. (WLT) as grantee was executed on January 11, 2006.
 A portion of the conservation easement area includes an irrevocable 50-foot-deep, approximately 1.95-acre strip of property immediately adjacent to the DEP's property.
 The balance of the conservation easement area (approximately 6 acres) granted to WLT is revocable under two conditions: (i) MBIA has not constructed the proposed office building and the associated parking structure (i.e., the Currently Approved Development Plan, described below, that allows for expansion of the current office use to approximately 499,000 square feet plus the construction of a five-story approximately 1,000 car garage); and (ii) MBIA sells the Cooney Hill lots to a third party for a stand-alone development.
-The conditions allowing revocation have been satisfied and, as such, the Applicant may revoke that portion of the Conservation Easement.
+The conditions allowing revocation have been satisfied and, as such, it is the Applicant's opinion that it may revoke that portion of the Conservation Easement.
+During site plan review, the Town will evaluate the plan with the Applicant in context with its zoning jurisdiction and any further comments from the Town Attorney and the Westchester Land Trust.